What is Intellectual Property (IP)?

 Intellectual property (IP) is a term used to describe physical property that is created by human imagination or creativity.
 It encompasses creations, creative works, and business goodwill.
 However, it doesn’t include physical items that are created by physical exertion.

-For instance, the content of a book, such as the characters and story, could be IP However, the book itself is made of paper and ink is not IP.
-There are numerous kinds of IP that can be protected in different ways and with various rights.
+For instance, the content of a book, such as the characters and story, could be IP.
+However, the book itself is made of paper and ink is not IP.
+Patents, copyrights, trademarks, and other types of IP rights are used by law to protect the intellectual property.

 What is Intellectual Property Law?